DaoChaShao/py-st-ai-customer-support/README.md

 **INTRODUCTION**
 This application is designed to help vocational students understand classic technical concepts in AI customer support.

+**PRIVACY NOTIFICATION**
+This app requires an OpenAI or DeepSeek API key to function.

+- Your API key is **NEVER STORED**, logged, or sent to any third-party server.
+- All processing happens **within the current session** of the app.
+- The app is fully open-source, and you can review the [code here](./) to verify.

+Your privacy and data security are important.

 **INSTRUCTIONS FOR USING THE APPLICATION**

 1. Clone the repository to your local machine.